decentraland/old-documentation/_posts/sdk-reference/2018-01-01-SDK-Overview.md

 **The Decentraland client is still under active development.
 We're shooting for a public release by the end of 2018.
 Stay tuned for future updates!**

-For additional terms, definitions, and explanations, please refer to our [complete Glossary](https://docs.decentraland.org/docs/glossary).
+For additional terms, definitions, and explanations, please refer to our [complete Glossary]({{ site.baseurl }}{% post_url /general/2018-01-03-glossary %}).

 ## Installing the SDK

 The SDK includes a lot of different parts and components.
-For detailed, step-by-step instructions on how to download and install everything in the SDK, please refer to the ** [SDK Quick Start Guide](/documentation/installation-guide)**.
+For detailed, step-by-step instructions on how to download and install everything in the SDK, please refer to the [SDK Quick Start Guide]({{ site.baseurl }}{% post_url /building-scenes/2018-01-01-installation-guide %}).

 ### CLI